 - Tacos: If you end up with some leftover shrimp burgers, they make an excellent taco.
 Just chop them up and add some avocado, cabbage slaw, and salsa.
 It's a yummy take on a fish taco.

-- Side dishes: Looking for side dish inspiration?
-We love serving these burgers with coleslaw, corn on the cob, baked fries, potato salad, or a nice green salad.
+- Side dishes for shrimp patties: Looking for side dish inspiration?
+We love serving these burgers with spicy cabbage coleslaw, grilled corn on the cob, baked fries, potato salad, or a nice green salad.